Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Introduction

 \subsection{Affine symmetries in metric affine geometries}

 The metric affine gauge (MAG) approach provides a fully covariant general framework to investigate broad classes of geometries and theories of gravity \cite{Hehl_McCrea_Mielke_Neeman1995}.
 However, even within the MAG approach to theories of gravity, given a set of continuous symmetries, how does one determine the metric, the co-frame and the spin-connection which satisfy the desired symmetry requirements.
 For example, in the broad class of metric affine geometries, one approach summarized in \cite{Obukhov:2015eqa} is to define a \emph{Generalized Killing Vector} by postulating that in addition to the Lie derivative of the metric being zero, the Lie derivative of the distortion tensor\footnote{The distortion tensor is the difference between the affine connection and the Levi-Civita connection.} is also zero.
 These \emph{Generalized Killing Vectors} reduce to affine symmetries in the Riemann-Cartan limit when the non-metricity is zero.
-However, no mechanism to determine the co-frame is presented given a particular symmetry of the metric.
+However, given a metric invariant under a group of isometries, there is no clear algorithm presented which determines the appropriate co-frame and spin-connection ansatz needed to start an analysis of some geometrical or physical scenario.